STOP right now because Life insurance 101 is the BEST resource you have if you’re starting your search for the perfect policy.

 The next step is filling out and submitting an application.

-We can do this in person or over the phone – whatever your comfort level is.
+We can do this in person, over the phone or screen sharing on a computer – whatever your comfort level is.
 I have some clients who want the personal touch while others want nothing more than to get this whole process over as quickly as possible.
 Electronic applications are becoming a mainstay of the insurance industry as we speak.
 The choice is yours.

 Don't forget - honestly is ALWAYS the best policy!